praneethys/coaching-scheduler-app/README.md

 # coaching-scheduler-app
 A full-stack mini project website to help manage coaching scheduling.

-This app features the following:
+### This app features the following:
+#### NOTE: This v1.0 only have basic features that have been implemented within 3 hour timeframe alloted for this mini project.

 1. Coaches can add slots of availability to their calendars.
 These slots are always 2 hours long and each slot can be booked by exactly 1 student.
 For example, a coach might set these times as available: 2022-02-23 10am-12pm, 2022-02-23 12pm-2pm, 2022-03-02 5pm - 7pm.

 2. Coaches can view their own upcoming schedule.